allebd/trivia/backend/README.md

 ***********************************************************************************************************************************

 POST '/questions/search'
-- Fetch questions based on a search term
+- Fetches a question based on a search term
 - Request Arguments:
     {
       "searchTerm": <str>